-When we look at the narrative piece, what do we notice about the word we used to show our narrative?
+When we look at the narrative writing piece, what do we notice about the words we used?

 Give space for students to share with partner and then full group.

 SAY

 Yes, we used our topic.
 We also made sure that our sentences started with a capital letter and ended with an ending punctuation.
 We did an awesome job today!
 Next time we meet, you will get started on your very own narrative writing piece!